rshom/deepi-os/README.md

   1. Flash a raspian lite SD card
   2. Mount the card on a computer (the boot partition should show up as boot)
-  3. Copy all files from this project into the boot partition overwriting as necessary. `cp -rf deepi-os/boot/* /Volumes/boot/`
+  3. Copy all files from this project into the boot partition, with the exception of `cmdline.txt` overwriting as necessary. `cp -rf deepi-os/boot/* /Volumes/boot/`
   4. Modify `one-time-script.conf` as desired
   5. Modify `cmdline.txt` to include `modules-load=dwc2,g_ether
      g_ether.host_addr=00:22:82:ff:ff:01